reancloud/testnowrubyexample/README.md

 2. Buying of a product with different checkout methods
 3. Newsletter subscriptions

-##Purpose
+## Purpose

-Major purpose of this example automation is to understand how one can make maximum usage of [TestNow](https://opexsoftware/testnow) cross browser testing with minimum effort by following some best practices mentioned here.
+Major purpose of this example automation is to understand how one can make maximum usage of [REANTest](https://rean-platform.reancloud.com/reantest#/dashboard/home) cross browser testing with minimum effort by following some best practices mentioned here.
 Few Best Practices are as follows:

 1. How to initialize different browsers
 2. How to write appropriate setup and teardown's
 3. How to take failed scenario screenshots
-4. How to create json and html reports which helps TestNow to create consolidated reports for you.
+4. How to create json and html reports which helps REAN Test to create consolidated reports for you.
 5. How to organize code in case of Ruby Cucumber setup
 6. and few more which you can relate to ... :)